MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/upgrade-rhel-7dotx-to-7dot9-sap-hana-apps.md

 > [!IMPORTANT]
 > Red Hat Update Infrastructure (RHUI) is intended for only PAYG images.
 If you use custom or golden images (also known as bring-your-own-subscription (BYOS)), the system has to be attached to Red Hat Subscription Manager (RHSM) or Satellite in order to receive updates.
 For more information, see [How to register and subscribe an RHEL system to the Red Hat Customer Portal using RHSM](https://access.redhat.com/solutions/253273).

-For more information on performing the upgrade process on custom, golden, or PAYG images provided by Red Hat, see:
+For more information about performing the upgrade process on custom, golden, or PAYG images provided by Red Hat, see:

 - [How to update RHEL from 7.x to 7.9 on Cloud Images with the "RHEL for SAP with High Availability and Update Services" subscription](https://access.redhat.com/articles/5805571)

 - [Recommended Practices for Applying Software Updates to a RHEL High Availability or Resilient Storage Cluster](https://access.redhat.com/articles/2059253#pacemaker)

 > [!NOTE]
-> RHEL 7.9 is the final RHEL 7 release and maintenance is defined in the [Maintenance Support Phase](https://access.redhat.com/support/policy/updates/errata#Maintenance_Support_2_Phase).
+> RHEL 7.9 is the final RHEL 7 release and maintenance is defined by the [Maintenance Support 2 Phase policy](https://access.redhat.com/support/policy/updates/errata#Maintenance_Support_2_Phase).

 ## Prerequisites

 - Make a backup of the Linux VM or a snapshot of the operating system (OS) disk.
 - Set up access to the Serial Console.
-- Stop SAP process during the OS update process.
+- Stop the SAP process during the OS update process.
 - Run the commands in this article with root privileges.

 ## Upgrade RHEL-SAP-HANA PAYG images from 7.x to 7.9

-1. Remove the E4S RHUI package that's installed or updated on the VM:
+1. Remove the RHUI E4S package that's installed or updated on the VM:

     ```bash
     sudo yum remove $(rpm -qa | grep -i rhui)